 Notes

 - Use byadgi red chilies.
-It gives the bright red color to the ghee roast and it is less spicy.
+It gives this Mangalorean ghee roast a bright red color and is less spicy.

 - Skip onions, if you want to make authentic Mangalorean prawn ghee roast.
-Heat ghee, fry the curry leaves and add the masala.
+Heat ghee, fry the curry leaves, and add the ghee roast masala.

 - Do not increase the quantity of fenugreek seeds & mustard seeds.
 It will make the ghee roast masala bitter.